fermyon/developer/content/cloud/variables.md

 ## Adding Variables to an Application Component

+Our application receives a password via the HTTP request body, compares it to an expected password, and returns a JSON response indicating whether the submitted password matched or not.

+In reality, you'd have multiple usernames and password hashes in a database, but for this tutorial we will configure the expected password using a Spin application variable.
+We'll name the variable `password` and set `required = true` since there is no reasonable default value.
+To do this, add a top-level `[variables]` section to the application manifest (`spin.toml`) and declare the variable within it.

-Next, let's add two variables to our application.
-Add a top level `[variables]` section to the application manifest (`spin.toml`) and define a `password` and `expected_password` variable, marking them as required.
-Now, add these variables to a component by referencing them in the `[component.config]` section in the `pw-checker` component.
-Instead of statically assigning the value of the config variables, we are referencing the dynamic variables with [mustache](https://mustache.github.io/)-inspired string templates.
-The resultant application manifest should look similar to the following:
+To surface the variable to the `pw-checker` component, add a `[component.config]` section in the component and specify the variable within it.
+Instead of statically assigning the value of the config variable, we are referencing the dynamic variable with [mustache](https://mustache.github.io/)-inspired string templates.
+The resulting application manifest should look similar to the following:

 > Note: only components that explicitly use the variables in their configuration section will get access to them.
+This enables only exposing variables and secrets to the desired components of an application.

 <!-- @selectiveCpy -->
 ```toml